 Strategic Objective Description 1.
 A Prosperous Shire Objective 1.1: Work with the business community to support existing businesses, diversify employment opportunities and to attract new businesses.
 Objective 1.2: Raise the awareness of local and regional issues with State and Federal decision makers.
 Objective 1.3: Improve the sustainability of the local and regional environment.
-2. Closely Objective 2.1: Engage and work collaboratively with our Connected community.
-Communities 3.
-Integrated Objective 3.1: Deliver affordable modern community services and Services and facilities through an integrated approach to planning and Infrastructure infrastructure development.
+2. Closely Objective 2.1: Engage and work collaboratively with our Connected Communities community.
+3. Integrated Objective 3.1: Deliver affordable modern community services and Services and facilities through an integrated approach to planning and Infrastructure infrastructure development.
 4. A Leading Objective 4.1: Improve the financial sustainability of Council, Organisation including diversifying revenue streams.
 Objective 4.2: Pursue best practice in organisational development and operations of the organisation.

-2 Services and Service Performance Indicators
+3. Services, Initiatives and Service Performance Indicators

-This section provides a description of the services and initiatives to be funded in the Budget for the 2016-17 year and how these will contribute to achieving the strategic objectives outlined in the Council Plan.
-It also describes a number of major initiatives, initiatives and service performance outcome indicators for key areas of Council's operations.
-Council is required by legislation to identify major initiatives, initiatives and service performance outcome indicators in the Budget and report against them in their Annual Report to support transparency and accountability.
-The relationship between these accountability requirements in the Council Plan, the Budget and the Annual Report is shown below:
+This section provides a description of the services and initiatives to be funded in the Budget for 2016-2017 year and how these will contribute to achieving the strategic objectives specified in the Council Plan as set out in Section 1.
+It also includes a number of initiatives, major initiatives and service performance outcome indicators.
+The Strategic Resource Plan (SRP) is part of, and prepared in conjunction with, the Council Plan.
+The relationship between these components of the Budget and the Council Plan, along with the link to reporting in the Annual Report, is shown below: